 I felt the attraction to him and believe I did the whole time, but automatically swallowed that emotion in our previous meetings, like I do all other potentially nerve-wracking emotions.
 I had been hurt, rejected, under-appreciated, treated like crap, lied to, manipulated, and put down in my past relations with people, some of which had been in romantic relationships so it lead me to the conclusion that I have a real knack for becoming close to those who like to drive daggers in my back.

 Instead, I grew closer to a man who loves me unconditionally.
-I became best friends with a man who knows my thoughts without me expressing a word (I’m slightly cold and able to hold a poker face).
+I became best friends with a man who knows my thoughts without me expressing a word.
 I became lovers with a man who is unafraid to touch my skin.
-He has revived the spunky, silly, and lively part of me that I thought died when my father had his brain injury back in 1997.
-I have met my life partner who has the ability of making me laugh at least 3 times a day, even when things are stressful… and even if he doesn’t get home until 11pm.
+He has revived the spunky, silly, and lively part of me that I thought vanished when my father had his brain injury back in 1997.

-Jason not only supports me, but he encourages me to continue my advocacy and awareness for Dermatillomania.
+Jason not only supports me, but he encourages me to continue my advocacy and awareness for dermatillomania.
 With his career being in web developing, he created this very website for me and even took on a designing role (not a part of his expertise).
 He designed my business cards for me, used his computer skills to update my original copy of FOREVER MARKED awhile ago, and uses his Facebook page to tell others of my successes when he doesn’t even use Facebook.
 He also took part in a photo shoot for me because I wanted one that showed the world that scars don’t deter true love, which can be seen below.
 There is something so unique about him (that doesn’t include the hair!) that can rarely be found anymore- pure kindness.
-He has an innate compassion and kindness that no one can ever steal away and these are a few of his traits that make me fall deeper for him every day.

 I don’t want to think about what my life would be like if I had played the “let’s just be friends” card at our 3rd meeting.
-The thing is, we are so alike that we both had our defenses high and weren’t exactly smooth in our ways of “hitting on” a potential mate.
-What I do know is that I would relive everything in my life that devastated me tenfold if it meant that Jason and I would end up together in the end.
-If the illogical situation rose of going back in time and choosing having Dermatillomania and Jason VS. not having either, I would choose having both.
+We are so alike in both having our defenses high and awkward in our ways of “hitting on” a potential mate.
+I would relive everything devastating in my life tenfold if it meant we would be together in the end.
+If the illogical situation rose of going back in time and choosing having dermatillomania and Jason VS. not having either, I would choose having both.
 True love is not something that happens often but it is worth years of suffering to finally have.
-From a skeptic of relationships and someone whose Dermatillomania almost ended her life at 18 from the despair and mental anguish it caused daily, I think my decision to relive it all if it meant having Jason portrays my feelings clearly on how much I love him and cherish every day we are together.

-PS- At 10pm tonight, 3 hours after this entry was posted, Jason PROPOSED to me.
+PS- Three hours after this entry was posted, Jason PROPOSED to me.
 We are now ENGAGED!!!!! <3